Vienna Dimension Strings

 Buy it on Hard Drive

-consists of essential articulations.
-The Standard Library includes the Full Library Standard Library with additional articulations (usually 2-3 times more).
+The Standard Library consists of essential articulations.
+The Full Library includes the Standard Library with additional articulations (usually 2-3 times more).
 Vienna Symphonic Library's greatest potential is achieved using the Full Libraries.
 You may purchase the Full Library, or upgrade to the Full Library after purchasing the Standard Library.
 Your price may be reduced after placing your order depending on other Vienna purchases.

 Vienna Dimension Strings opens a new chapter in the history of sampling technology.
 The recordings in Vienna’s famed Silent Stage started as early as the fall of 2008.
 With a total of more than 300,000 violin samples alone, and an estimated one million for the full library, it is by far the most ambitious and intensive production in the history of the Vienna Symphonic Library.
 To put these numbers in perspective: Since the foundation of the company, 12 years ago, the Austrian company has published more than 1.5 million samples, covering nearly every instrument of the symphonic orchestra and more.